 Brown understood the importance of infusing new designs and style into portfolio of Louisville Stoneware.
 Her collaboration with David Mahoney created several new patterns including Augusta, Flora and Graffiti.

 Brown partnered with the contemporary boutique hotel 21C Museum Hotel in Louisville to create a new dinnerware product line called “Proof,” with the name being inspired by its restaurant, Proof on Main.
 21C Louisville has earned top honors five years in a row in the Condé Nast Traveler annual Readers’ Choice survey and was voted among the top hotels in the world.

 Brown’s vision not only saved this 200-year-old tradition, but placed it firmly on a path for the future.

-In 2009 Stoneware began making a line of miniature penguins for 21C inspired by the 4-foot-tall limited edition plastic penguin sculptures exhibited throughout their Louisville property.
+In 2009 Louisville Stoneware began making a line of red miniature penguins for 21C Museum Hotel inspired by the 4-foot-tall limited edition plastic penguin sculptures exhibited throughout their Louisville property.
 As the boutique hotel brand expands into other cities and displays penguins in green, blue and yellow, Stoneware’s miniature editions are hand dipped in matching glaze and shipped to those markets.

 It was also in 2009 when Louisville Stoneware launched its collegiate collection of mugs, platters, salt and pepper shakers and personalized pieces as an official licensee of the University of Louisville and University of Kentucky.